 While underquoting is occurring across Sydney, it seems to be more prominent in Redfern, Newtown, Mosman, Chippendale and Rozelle.

 However, while pricing accuracy seems to be improving in Sydney, some agents feel that this is attributed to changes in the law, and other argue that its more a case of changing market conditions.
 Sydneys overall auction rate, according to CoreLocic RPData has fallen from the high 90s during 2015 to the 70s for the first quarter of 2016.
-Many say that this is due to a decrease in buyer demand, which has been brought about by introduction of new lending laws.
+Many say that this is due to a decrease in buyer demand, which has been brought about by an introduction of new lending laws.

 Many real estate and industry experts feel that it is too soon to tell if changes to legislation are having the effect that is desired.
 Others are saying that until agents who are underquoting are caught and fined, then its highly unlikely that changes will be witnessed.

-Fair Trading have stated that two Sydney real estate agents are currently under investigation after consumer complaints had been received about underquoting.
+Fair Trading has stated that two Sydney real estate agents are currently under investigation after consumer complaints had been received about underquoting.
 NSW Fair Trading also acknowledged that there was another matter of underquoting currently before the court and that a court summons had been issued for the other investigations.

 If found guilty of underquoting, the offenders can be fined up to $22,000.
 Plus, they may be asked to forfeit commissions and fees.